-Following medical recommendations, there will not be any all-school gatherings for the fall of 2020.
+Following medical recommendations, there will not be any all-school gatherings until further notice.
 We are exploring options to gather as a single class with physical distancing for liturgies only.

 How can I best protect myself, my family, students, and colleagues?

 The Rade Dining Hall will continue to provide breakfast and lunch in a safe manner consistent with state guidelines.
 Students will eat lunch throughout campus in the various large locations with physical distancing.

 Besides what is happening at school, what can I do to help?

 Saint Ignatius High School seeks cooperation from the entire community.
 The health and safety of everyone on our campus is the responsibility of all who work and learn there.
 There are basic steps we can all take to help stop the spread of COVID-19, including: